arieluy/trip-reports/_posts/2023-06-18-mount-olympus.md

   <img src="/assets/images/mount-olympus/olympus-22-fog.jpg">
 </figure>

 We took the right path towards Mytikas.
 The terrain here becomes very mountainous, steep, and rocky.
 At several times, it is an exposed Class III rock scramble.
 Alex and I are experienced rock climbers and navigated without much difficulty.
 I found this part of the hike to be quite fun!
-It felt very remote and rugged, and looked exactly like what one might imagine for "climbing a mountain."
+It felt very remote and rugged, and really felt like we were climbing a mountain.

 <figure class="half">
   <img src="/assets/images/mount-olympus/olympus-15-scramble.jpg">